gionaufal/loggee/README.md

 # Loggee

-Interact with BGG via a simple CLI (TODO: actually encapsulate a CLI).
+Interact with BGG via a simple CLI.

 ## Features: